PaulFrankling/proper_clobber/README.md

 1. [Hover.css](https://ianlunn.github.io/Hover/) is used to apply a colour change to certain elements on the page when hovered over with the mouse.
 1. [Git](https://git-scm.com/) is used for version control.
 Code produced in the Gitpod terminal is committed and then pushed to GitHub.
 1. [GitHub](https://github.com/) is used to store the project code pushed from Git.
+1. [Heroku](https://signup.heroku.com/) has been used to deploy the project.

 ## Testing: